tianyizhu/cs225Final/results.md

 "WARNING: Call to cs225::PNG::getPixel(1645,4294966922) tries to access y=4294966922, which is outside of the image (image height: 961).
        : Truncating y to 960"

-And the plain map image version can be found at "output-source.png" in the "build" folder.

 ## Attachment

+The plain map image version can be found at "output-source.png" in the "build" folder.
 We also included some fancy plane route examples in the "animation examples" folder.